SchlenkR/applied_fsharp_challenge/artikel/08 - Refactor blendedDistortion.md

 In this chapter, we will modify our `blendedDistortion` sample to achieve the following:

-* explain how "bind" is finally used;
+* explain how `bind` is finally used;
-* understand in which way it relates to stateless computations;
+* understand in which way it relates to stateless computations; and
 * see how we can simplify the syntax by using F#'s computation expressions.

-Let's start with breaking up the computation into pieces every time a `Block` is used, and compose these pieces with `bind`:
+Let's start with breaking the computation into pieces every time a `Block` is used and composing these pieces with `bind`:

 ```fsharp
 let blendedDistortion1 drive input =